 A triple-door gate led into the rear burial area, which is equipped with a Double-Pillar Gate, sacrificial vessels, a "Square City" and a memorial tower on top.

-As always, the precious mound itself sits at the northern end of the mausoleum surrounded by a protecting stone wall.
+As always, the precious mound itself sits at the northern end of the mausoleum surrounded by a protecting stone wall, the Bao'cheng.

 The mound itself has a rectangular shape with rounded northern corners.

-The mausoleum lies mainly unrestored and is unfortunately closed to the general public.
+The mausoleum lies mainly unrestored and is closed to the general public.

-So already by the year 1435 the first three tombs around the Mount Tianshou site had occupied the "best" locations from a geomancy point of view; those of emperor Yongle, his son and his grandson.
+So already by the year 1435 the first three tombs around the Mount Tianshou site had occupied the "best" locations from a geomancy point of view; those of the Yongle Emperor, his son and his grandson.